 If you're looking to help out in the community and travel, come apply!
 The application process is really easy — here's a step-by-step breakdown of the process:

 1. Start by filling out your application (it's quick!
-You'll need some personal info, two references, and pay the $30 application fee — you can get this waived if you'd like!
+You'll need some personal info, two references, and pay the $30 application fee — you can get this totally waived if you'd like!
 Just talk to your rep about snagging this discount).